"Frank Rose is one of the world's most insightful technology writers."

 Frank Rose wrote The Art of Immersion after a decade as a contributing editor at Wired, reporting on the impact of technology on entertainment, advertising, and society.
 Along the way he covered such stories as the making of Avatar, Samsung and the rise of the South Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.

-A senior fellow at Columbia University School of the Arts, Frank is a faculty co-leader of its seminar in digital storytelling strategy, presented in partnership with Columbia Business School, and a member of its Digital Storytelling Lab.
+A senior fellow at Columbia University School of the Arts, Frank is a faculty co-director of its seminar in digital storytelling strategy, presented in partnership with Columbia Business School, and a member of its Digital Storytelling Lab.
 He has been a keynote speaker at film festivals and marketing conferences worldwide, from ad:tech Sydney to Sheffield Doc/Fest to The Guardian's Changing Media Summit in London.
 He has lectured at NYU, USC, and Stanford, taken part in R&D symposia at the Museum of Modern Art and the BBC, addressed corporate marketing teams at Timberland and Unilever, participated in speaker series at Google and Lucasfilm, and joined debates about the future of media at the Cannes Film Festival, Ars Electronica, South by Southwest, and MIT.
-He continues to follow the evolution of storytelling on his Deep Media blog and sometimes gets involved directly, as with his realization of Millennium magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.
+He continues to follow the evolution of storytelling on his Deep Media blog and on occasion gets involved directly, as with his realization of Millennium magazine in connection with David Fincher's production of The Girl with the Dragon Tattoo.

 Before joining Wired, Frank worked as a contributing writer at Fortune and as a contributing editor at Travel + Leisure.
 Earlier in his career he was a contributing writer at Premiere, where he focused primarily on the business side of Hollywood, and a contributing editor at Esquire, where he wrote about pop culture and the burgeoning tech world of the 1980s.
 His work has also appeared in The New York Times and The New York Times Magazine, the Los Angeles Times, The Atlantic, New York, Rolling Stone, Vanity Fair, and other publications.